what is igaming

 Biggest iGaming Events & Expos

 iGaming events and expos are the perfect networking platforms for interacting with peers and industry leaders.
 And while they serve a similar purpose, the specifics vary.
 For instance, while large-scale trade events and conferences promote local gambling markets, exhibitions are the perfect platform for making a bold statement.
-Here are the three biggest iGaming events of the calendar year.
+Here are the four biggest iGaming events of the calendar year.

 ICE - Industry Conference and Exhibition

-SiGMA - Summit of iGaming Malta
+SiGMA - Summit of iGaming

-SBC - Summit Barcelona
+SBC Summit

 Future iGaming Trends

 The global iGaming industry has significantly expanded over the past decade.
 As new technology trends continue to evolve, there are endless possibilities for the future.
-Increased demand for E-Sports betting is just a taste of what is to come in the future.
+Increased demand for e-sports betting is just a taste of what is to come in the future.
 Gaming operators and studios are constantly locked in a technological arms race in a bid to outdo each other.
 Here are the top four iGaming trends that will most likely change the face of the industry in the coming days.

 1